(Click here for bottom)

 R

-oRganic group.
-Generic symbol in chemical formulas.
-When there are multiple such groups to be represented, either primed (R' and R'') or subscripted (R1, R2, etc.) symbols are typically used.
+ORganic group.
+A generic symbol used in chemical formulas.
+Conveniently, there is no chemical element whose symbol is R. When there are multiple organic groups to be represented, either primed (R' and R'') or subscripted (R1, R2, etc.) symbols are typically used.
 Cf. Ar.
 (Gesundheit!)

 R